The Blue Bird (fairy tale): Publication history

 The tale of "The Blue Bird" (L'Oiseau Bleu) is one of Madame d'Aulnoy's most famous fairy tales, with republications in several compilations.

 The tale was renamed Five Wonderful Eggs and published in the compilation Fairy stories my children love best of all.

 Legacy

 The tale was one of many from d'Aulnoy's pen to be adapted to the stage by James Planché, as part of his Fairy Extravaganza.
 The tale was retitled as King Charming, or the Blue Bird of Paradise when adapted to the stage.
-The fairy tale also formed the basis of a divertissement in Act III of The_Sleeping_Beauty_(ballet).
-This wedding act features a wide variety of French fairy tale characters as guests, and their dance was originally titled "Pas de deux de l'Oiseau bleu et la Princesse Florine," but is now commonly referred to as "The Blue Bird Pas de Deux.'
+The fairy tale also formed the basis of a divertissement in Act III of the ballet The Sleeping Beauty.
+This wedding act features a wide variety of French fairy tale characters as guests, and their dance was originally titled "Pas de deux de l'Oiseau bleu et la Princesse Florine", but is now commonly referred to as "The Blue Bird Pas de Deux".